jeayeunmo/dev_guide/MMR2 Architecture Guidelines.md

 | Handling Menu   |
 | Handling permisstions   |
 | Other Android specific stuff & methods which require reference to the Activity Context |
+* Event Listeners is defined in the view
+* ViewModel should use only the Application Context (start service , send broadcast, load resource values)

 | VIEWMODEL Responsibilities |
 | ------------------|